oddluck/limnoria-plugins/SpiffyTitles/README.md

 ## Reddit Oauth
 For the Reddit to work probably.
 So you won't get the `Httperror 403` blocked URL`

+And you need to do:
+`pip3 install -r requirements.txt`

 Så you need to creat yourself a oauth `client_id` and `client_secret` this can be done from here:
 [Reddit Oauth](https://www.reddit.com/prefs/apps)